SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

     | :-------------------------------------------------------------------------------: |
     |                **Figure 9-11: The visual artifact has been fixed**                |

-    The next item to consider in the `ShadowHullEffect` shader, is that the the "inside" of the slime is not being lit.
+    The next item to consider in the `ShadowHullEffect` shader, is that the "inside" of the slime is not being lit.
 All of the segments are casting shadows, but it would be nice if only the segments on the far side of the slime cast shadows.
 We can take advantage of the fact that all of the line segments making up the shadow caster are _wound_ in the same direction:

 6. Add the following immediately after the previous addition in the `ShadowHullEffect` shader: